Heriot-Watt is taking action to address gender-based violence – GBV.

 We want to make sure that anyone can access support at any time and in any circumstances.
 Staff, students and visitors at Heriot-Watt can use:

 - the SafeZone app (24/7 SafeGuarding service for staff and students only)

 Help during COVID-19

 Home is not always a safe place.
 If you feel uncomfortable, or know that your behaviour is making life uncomfortable for others, then please reach out for help.
-You may be a student, or a member of staff, but regardless of your connection to the Heriot Watt community, your safety and wellbeing are important, and there is support available.
+You may be a student, or a member of staff, but regardless of your connection to the Heriot Watt community, your safety and wellbeing are important.
+Available support is outlined below.

 If you are a BSL user you can use ContactScotland to contact Heriot-Watt University.

 - 08088 01 03 02